Back to Blog

 Annual Price Hikes

 Average annual 'vendor inflation' across a diverse SaaS portfolio, largely uncontrollable.
+A mid-sized client with 70 core subscriptions saw their annual spend increase by 18% last year without adding any new functionality.

 Data LocationToolTruth OwnerSync Status